Avoiding conflict never works

 Do not, at any point, branch out to other things like attitude or behavior especially if it has nothing to do with the problem.

 This is why hard conversations require preparation because veering away from the real issue will put your motive in question.
-It will also confuse your worker and take focus off of the main thing that you need them to improve on.
+It will also confuse a worker and take focus off of the main thing that you need them to improve on.
 Save other things for later conversations.

 Know your purpose